 Felton Community Fire Company Fund.
-For every $1,200 impact fee collected by the Town, $900 shall be allocated to the Felton Community Fire Company Fund and shall be used for operating and capital expenses of the Fire Company.
+For every $1,200 impact fee collected by the Town, $300 shall be allocated to the Felton Community Fire Company Fund and shall be used for operating and capital expenses of the Fire Company.
 The Felton Community Fire Company Fund shall be annually distributed by the Town to the Fire Company, but the Town Council may distribute the funds more frequently if the Council deems such an action necessary.
 The Town shall not be responsible for the Fire Company's application of the funds received.

 Capital Improvements Fund.
-For every $1,200 impact fee collected by the Town, $300 shall be allocated to the Capital Improvements Fund.
-The Capital Improvements Fund shall be only used for municipal capital improvements (e.g. construction of municipal structures) and shall not be used for operating or maintenance expenses.
+For every $1,200 impact fee collected by the Town, $900 shall be allocated to the Town’s Capital Improvements Fund.
+The Capital Improvements Fund shall be only used for installing, enlarging, improving, or expanding public or municipal improvements and services (e.g. construction of municipal structures) and shall not be used for operating or maintenance expenses.
 The Capital Improvements Fund shall be maintained in the same account as the Town's general funds, but the Town shall use internal accounting procedures to ensure the fund is strictly used for the fund's intended purposes.

 Revisions to Amount of Impact Fee.
-The Town Council shall review the amount of the impact fee at least annually during the annual budget process and may revise the amount as it deems necessary.
+The Town Council may review the amount of the impact fee annually and may revise the amount as it deems necessary.
+The Town Council’s failure to review the amount of the impact fee in any particular year shall not invalidate the amount of the impact fee or the Town’s ability to impose the impact fee.

 Exemptions.
 No impact fee shall be assessed on any new structure to be built within the Town where such structure is being built to replace a structure previously existing within the Town which structure was destroyed by fire, flood, or other natural disaster and where construction of the replacement structure is commenced within two years of the previous structure’s destruction.
 All applications for an exemption under this subsection shall be in writing and decided by the Town Council at a public meeting of the Town Council.

+Severability.
+The provisions of this Ordinance shall be severable.
+If any provisions of this Ordinance are found by any court of competent jurisdiction to be unconstitutional or void, the remaining provisions of this Ordinance shall remain valid, unless the court finds that the valid provisions of this Ordinance are so essentially and inseparably connected with, and so dependent upon, the unconstitutional or void provision that it cannot be presumed that the Town Council would have enacted the remaining valid provisions without the unconstitutional or void provision; or unless the court finds that the remaining valid provisions, standing alone, are incomplete and incapable of being executed in accordance with the Town Council’s intent.

+Effective Date.
+This Ordinance shall become effective immediately upon its adoption by the Town Council.

 ___________________________________________________________________________

 Synopsis